Xavier0301/db-54/part1/README.md

 ## Conclusions

-We notice that mostly Toyota, Honda and Ford cars participate in collisions, which is not surprising as they are the most popular car makes in the USA.
+We notice that mostly Toyota, Honda and Ford cars participate in collisions, which is not surprising as they are among the most popular car manufacturers in the USA.

 # Query 9